eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ### 3.12 Restaurant Opening Hours

 * Set the restaurant's active hours, which will be displayed on the website.
 Use the clock icon or manually enter the time.
-* Use the **Set At Once** button to apply the same opening and closing times across all days.
+* Use the **Set At Once** button to apply the same opening and closing times across all days if necessary.

 **Note:** Timing can be customized for individual days if necessary.